gomberg5264/serlain/README.md

 Once you have Babel installed as per above, you can build Serlain with:
 ```
-$ cd .build
 $ ./build-dev.sh
 ```

-This will place the built distributable files inside the repo's [dist/](dist/) directory
+This will place the built distributable files inside the [distributable/](./distributable/) directory

 ### Hosting
 *(Coming)*